 - a suitable aviation radio operator’s certificate.

-You cannot just turn up and take the exam without one of the eligibility documents above.
+You cannot just take the exam without one of the eligibility documents above.
 Failure to provide will result in the loss of your exam slot.
 We will not refund the Exam Slot fee.